Fermi scale from quantum gravity scaling solution: Scaling potential for field-dependent dimensionless couplings

 This extends the relation \eqref{eq:N11} to the case of running dimensionless couplings.
 This result for the $k$-dependence of the mass term for the Higgs scalar is very simple.
 The term $\sim k^2$ is the remnant of the "quadratic divergences" in perturbation theory \cite{CWQR}.
 We will improve this result below by a more accurate treatment of the scalar field dimension $\eta_H$.
 What is not settled at this stage is the boundary value $\bar\lambda_m$ for the local scaling solution which will finally determine the Fermi scale for $k\rightarrow0$.
 For large enough $k^2$ the term $\sim \bar\lambda_m \chi^2$ can be neglected.
 For realistic values of the dimensionless couplings the contribution from the top-quark fluctuations dominates.
 This results in a positive quadratic term.
 For large $k$ the partial minimum of $U$ is located at $H=0$.

 We can also infer the $k$-dependence of the quartic Higgs coupling.
 The logarithmic field-dependence of $\lambda_h$ is recovered by

 with leading term $\sim\alpha_i^2$.
 The expression remains finite for $h\neq 0$.
-Taking the logarithmic $k$-derivative one recovers for $\tilde m ^2_i \ll 1$ the perturbative renormalization group equation for $\lambda_h$ if one adds the contribution from the anomalous dimension $\eta_H$.
+Taking the logarithmic $k$-derivative at fixed fields one recovers for $\tilde m ^2_i \ll 1$ the perturbative renormalization group equation for $\lambda_h$ if one adds the contribution from the anomalous dimension $\eta_H$.
 The $\beta$-function for $\lambda_h(k)$ involves the renormalized couplings at the scale $k$.
 Furthermore, eq.~\eqref{eq:PD3} accounts for the decoupling of fluctuations once $\tilde m^2_i \gg 1$.
+The coupling $\lambda_h (\tilde \rho, \htilde)$ involves the integration constant $\bar{\lambda}_h$.
+Its field-dependence is fixed by eq.~\eqref{eq:PD3}.

 One may want to evaluate more precisely the contribution of the top quark fluctuations to the scaling form of the effective potential.
 With $\alpha_t = y_t^2$ we need the dependence of $y_t^2$ on $\tilde\rho$ and $h$.
 For the dependence of the Yukawa coupling on $h$ eq.~\eqref{eq:YU4} implies